 - Fill any gaps inside before finally sealing the moving box with duct tape.

-Pressed glass is really thick and will handle pressure on top as long as it is distributed properly.
+Pressed glass is thick and will handle pressure on top as long as it is properly distributed.
 Your highest concern when packing Corelle plates is dropping the moving box or hitting it on the side with something heavy.

-When packing dishes for storage, take into account the fact that they will remain inside a cardboard or a plastic container for some really long time.
+When packing dishes for storage, consider that they will remain inside a cardboard or a plastic container for a long time.
 Humidity or cold temperature may cause issues if the dishes are made of a material not resistant to the elements.

-If you agree to spend some extra money on wooden crates for the storage, it may turn out to be very beneficial.
-They are big enough to store multiple moving boxes and the wood will protect the boxes better than just leaving them on a shelf.
-We suggest you contact a professional storage service provider who’ll give you more information and advice on how to store your dishes.
+If you agree to spend some extra money on wooden crates for storage, it may turn out to be very beneficial.
+They are big enough to store multiple moving boxes, and the wood will protect them better than just leaving them on a shelf.
+We suggest you contact a professional storage service provider who’ll give you more information and advice on storing your dishes.

 - If you use cardboard containers, add extra support to the edges and the corners of the box.